 Paper number 6W4286.
-0043-1397/87/006W-4286\$05.00 nal degrees of freedom for which results are sometimes not required.
-Thus although the matrix bandwidth may be small, the number of active equations comprising the system may be extremely large.
+0043-1397/87/006W-4286\$05.00

 Boundary solution procedures are ideally suited to problem geometries of large volume to surface area ratio (equidimensional).
 Relatively trivial meshing is required, the discretization being limited to the edge contour of hydraulically homogeneous zones.
 System matrices are, however, asymmetric and fully populated within identified hydraulic subregions.
 Additionally, the virtue exalted in requiring discretization over the domain contour only is negated if nonlinear analysis of the interior is attempted.
 Primarily for this reason, boundary solution methods have not enjoyed popular application to nonlinear problems.